 Further on is more information on this aspect of kava in Australia, however the bottom line is that it’s illegal to sell kava in the N.T.

 Moving on – Kava is a traditional Pacific drink that has been used by many different cultures for centuries.
-Today, kava is most commonly associated with the South Pacific Islands – mainly but it’s also grown in Fiji, Vanuatu, Tonga and Hawaii.
+Today, kava is most commonly associated with all South Pacific Islands but mainly, it’s grown in Fiji, Vanuatu, Tonga and Hawaii.

 Though there are many types of kava, we only stock 100% noble varieties at The Best Kava Shop.
 This is because because they are certified organic and have the highest levels of active ingredients (known as kavalactones).
 These same ingredients are the ones that produce a pleasant feeling of relaxation without causing any sedation or drowsiness.